Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 There are spectacular beaches both inside and outside of Manuel Antonio National Park.

 Inside the park you’ll find 2 popular beaches, Playa Espadilla Sur and Playa Manuel Antonio.
 These two beaches sit on either side of the land bridge that connects the two sections of the national park.

-Playa Manuel Antonio is the southern facing beach.
-It’s a picturesque half-mile long white-sand beach, perfect for spending the day frolicking in the ways or chilling on the palm tree lined beach.
+Playa Manuel Antonio is the south facing beach.
+It’s a picturesque half-mile-long white-sand beach, perfect for spending the day frolicking in the ways or chilling on the palm tree-lined beach.

 Playa Espadilla Sur is just as spectacular, but has stronger currents, so if you’re not a strong swimmer we’d stick to the other beach.